sjoudaki/CosmoJBD/README.md

 A patch with the modifications to RAMSES can be found [here](https://github.com/HAWinther/RamsesPatchApproxMGSolver) and the COLA code used can be found [here](https://github.com/HAWinther/MG-PICOLA-PUBLIC).

-Please feel free to [contact us](mailto:shahab.joudaki@physics.ox.ac.uk) if you have any questions.
+Please feel free to contact us at shahab.joudaki@physics.ox.ac.uk if you have any questions.